 Mount Holyoke College is pleased to offer financial assistance to students in our graduate degree programs.
 Select the program you are interested in for more information:

 Federal grant and loan, and state and private loan assistance is also available for graduate students:

 Federal Direct Student Loan

 Graduate students are eligible for the Federal Direct Student Loan (FDSL) for up to $20,500 for the academic year, provided they are enrolled in at least four credits per semester.
-The FDSL loan interest rate for the 2017-18 academic year is 6% and the loan is unsubsidized (interest accrues on the loan during periods of enrollment).
+The FDSL loan interest rate is set each year and the loan is unsubsidized (interest accrues on the loan during periods of enrollment).
 Repayment begins six months after the student is no longer enrolled in at least four credits.
 Graduate students may borrow a maximum amount of $138,500 for their graduate/professional education.
 Students must complete the Free Application for Federal Student Aid (FAFSA) in order to receive an FDSL.

 Grad PLUS Loan